rapidez/docs/src/3.x/installation.md

 2. **Add the Magento 2 credentials**

-Only when you have a Magento 2 installation running; add the URL and database credentials to the `.env`.
+When you have a Magento 2 installation running, add the URL and database credentials to the `.env`.
 Have a look at the [configuration docs](configuration.md) for all options.
-Otherwise, we'll set up a Magento installation for you with Docker from the install command.
+If you don't have a Magento installation running yet, we'll set one up for you with Docker from the install command.

 3. **Run the install command**